intuition-dev/mbMobile/README.md

 # About B&M SPA

 This section is about _B-M-SPA_, curated technologies and techniques that help you build dynamic apps and mobile apps faster.
 It assume that you are familiar with the nBake project, as it builds on it.
+If you are not familiar with nBake, please go to [nBake Docs](http://doc.MetaBake.org/nbake) and review.

 This project is named B-M-SPA for "Bricks, Mortar and Single-Page Applications".
 It contains building blocks for dynamic apps and mobile apps, and points at ways to to put them together.
 Writing a good SPA is the high art of app development - it is certainly a bit harder than writing regular webpages.
 If properly done - using Phonegap version 8+ - you can use a SPA as the core of a hybrid/cross-platform Appstore app (iOS and Android) without loss of native capabilities such as device permissions.